 On the following day, the Albany Evening Journal reported another solid diamond victory for the Bachelors: “Philadelphia, Oct.
 4—Another match was played this P.M. between the Bachelors of Albany and Excelsiors of this city, which resulted in another victory for the Bachelors, by a score of 44 to 28.”

 In 1867, the Pythians baseball club went 9–1.
 Trying to follow up on their on-field success, Catto’s club unsuccessfully attempted to participate in the Pennsylvania Convention of Baseball in Harrisburg on October 16 and, despite the support of Athletics of Philadelphia vice-president and president of the nominating committee E. Hicks Hayhurst, the Pythians were the only one of 266 clubs denied entry into the association.
-Later in the fall, the National Association of Base Ball Players (NABBP) upheld the Pennsylvania decision.[fn]For a comprehensive discussion of the life and untimely political murder
+Later in the fall, the National Association of Base Ball Players (NABBP) upheld the Pennsylvania decision.12

 In spite of their failure to enter organized baseball, Catto’s Pythians were a major force in the attempted integration of the national pastime.
 The high visibility and political astuteness of its founder and the integrity and skill of its club members provided the Pythians a place of prominence in early black baseball’s fight against racial bias.
 Yet, by the fall of 1867, less than two years after the conclusion of Civil War, baseball had officially established a color line that was not to be lifted on a full-scale basis for 80 years.